joehahn/cryptocoin-tensorflow-demo/README.md

 work will be needed to fix that.
 ![](figs/prediction.png)
-Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) trained on this dataset; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.
+Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) that was also trained on this dataset; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.
+The LR model's MAE was twice that of the LST, so the LSTM was two times more accurate than the simplest of all machine-learning algorithm, and its predictions were much more well-behaved further into the future.

 ### Conclusions